b-devnani/Proposals/replit.md

 - July 05, 2025.
 Removed decimal formatting from all currency displays - now shows whole dollars only
 - July 05, 2025.
 Added search and filter functionality for upgrades (search by Choice Title, filter by Category/Location)
 - July 05, 2025.
 Implemented Preview, Export Excel, and Generate PO functionality with comprehensive data export
+- July 06, 2025.
+Enhanced Excel export with comprehensive formatting, professional styling, and complete cell formatting
+- July 06, 2025.
+Standardized all exports (PDF, Preview, Excel) to use identical template format and structure

 ## User Preferences